-- 53. There have been a number of groups express interest in looking into this further, following 10 one-on-one interviews within each area.
-There has been particular interest in looking into shared roles of secretary. - 54.
-Following these interviews, Venture Southland Community Development staff will run focus groups with interested organisations to identify any opportunities and barriers in moving the pilot to the next stage.
-The timeframe for this pilot is throughout the calendar year 2018. - 55.
-In Edendale-Wyndham, individual meetings have been held with 10 community groups in the Wyndham area. - 56.
-The meetings have identified a need for a shared service pilot with many groups showing an interest in participating.
-Venture Southland staff are in the process of determining how a shared service structure could operate and how funding could be secured, and are working with groups to establish the greatest need, and discuss timings to suit the groups.
+53. There have been a number of groups express interest in looking into this further, following 10 one-on-one interviews within each area.
+There has been particular interest in looking into shared roles of secretary.
+Following these interviews, Venture Southland Community Development staff will now begin running focus groups with interested organisations to identify any opportunities and barriers in moving the pilot to the next stage.
+The timeframe for this pilot is throughout the calendar year 2018.